 Pro tip: Give employees agency over workplace diversity initiatives.

 If your company has multiple locations, consider allowing employees to visit other locations in another city, state, or country.
 Poll your workforce with an employee survey to find out where they like to spend free time or volunteer, and arrange both work-based activities and external employee engagement outings.

 Additionally, they are able to see how other locations deal with similar problems and situations in a completely different way.
 This may encourage your employees to learn to think outside the box—and bring that thinking back to their own teams.

 Some companies, like Salesforce, have their employees volunteer together in their communities to give back as well as to forge deeper connections with one another.
-This kind of exposure is a great way to let employees experience and participate in other environments and creates opportunities for your workforce to understand each other better.
+This kind of exposure is a great way to let employees experience and participate in other environments and creates opportunities for your diverse workforce to understand each other better.

 5. Create Mentorship Programs

 Hiring a diverse workforce is important, but mentorship programs are a key component of workplace diversity programs to ensure that everyone has the opportunity to advance.